Low vision is the term used for vision loss which is not correctable with glasses or contact lenses.

 You can then decide which low vision aids may best help you and how to use them to best effect.
 These will then be ordered FREE of charge for you to take home on loan for as long as you may need them.

-We can also offer specialist advice about your particular eye condition, as well as being able to give practical advice about how to best manage with home lighting and seating etc. We can put you in touch with local voluntary support groups or clubs, or organise referrals for extra help from social services or education providers according to your needs.
+We can also offer specialist advice about your particular eye condition, as well as being able to give practical advice about how to best manage with home lighting and seating etc. We can put you in touch with local voluntary support groups or clubs, or organise referrals for extra help from the social services sensory team or education providers according to your needs.
 Referrals to your GP or to Ophthalmology can also be made if necessary.